National

 Output 4: Mechanisms for reporting, monitoring and review of NAPs and adaptation progress in place.

-Output 5: Funding strategy for the NAP and CCA is available.
+Output 5: Funding strategy for the NAP and climate change adaptation is available.

 Project status: